-The second edition of DocuDonna will be a 2 days festival: 24 october in Massa Marittima and 27 november Florence (Tuscany, Italy) 2020.
+The second edition of DocuDonna has been a 2 days festival: 24 october in Massa Marittima and 27 november Florence (Tuscany, Italy) 2020.

-Here below we list all the documentaries in competition in the 2020 edition.
+Here below we list all the documentaries presented in the 2020 edition along with the Award Winners.

-During the event in Massa Marittima (October 24th) there will also be the exposure of the exhibition “Face to Face” by Rikke Munkholm Laursen and the screening of the video about the artist “Artista della Terra”.
+During the event in Massa Marittima (October 24th) has been held also the exposure of the exhibition “Face to Face” by Rikke Munkholm Laursen and the screening of the video about the artist “Artista della Terra”.

 Watch the 2020 edition trailer